wenps/auto-i18n-translation-plugins/readme-en.md

 ```

 ---

-### 3️⃣ Translator Configuration Examples
+### 4️⃣ Translator Configuration Examples 🛠️

 The plugin uses Google Translate by default (with a default proxy port of 7890).
-When your network does not support accessing Google, we recommend choosing **Youdao Translate** ✨, which offers excellent translation quality.
-Currently, the plugin has built - in translation functions for Google, Youdao, and Baidu.
-If you need a custom translator, you can refer to the examples below.
+When the network does not support accessing Google, we recommend using **Youdao Translate** ✨, which has excellent translation quality.
+Currently, the plugin has built - in support for Google, Youdao, and Baidu translation services.
+If you need to customize a translator, you can refer to the examples below.

+The following examples use `vite` as an example, and `webpack` is similar.

-#### **Using Google Translate (default)**
+#### **Using Google Translate (Default)**

 ```javascript
 import { GoogleTranslator } from 'vite-auto-i18n-plugin'